 2. Soak Hot Tub Filters

-Alternatively, spraying filters is more effective.
-You can use a hot tub and filter spray cleaner.
-Let the soak sit in the filters for a while, and then rinse off the filters.
+Let the soak sit in the filters for a while after spraying, and then rinse off the filters.
 After cleaning, filters should be dried.
-Filter spray is essential for the monthly cleaning of hot tub filters.
+Filter spraying is essential for the monthly cleaning of hot tub filters when dirt is not so heavy on the filters.

 When to Replace Hot Tub Filters